framely/community/docs/reference/annotations/fillstrategy.md

 ## Overview
 Prompt strategy is a required slot-level annotation that you can use to control when and how to prompt for a slot value.
 It decides whether or when to prompt the user to fill a slot.
 More importantly, it also defines how other fill annotations should work together.
 A prompt is a customization of the dialog act SlotRequest, and it contains a template that can help verbalize the slot request dialog act.
 The diversity of responses can be increased by adding more templates.

-## How To Use
+## How to use
 Prompt strategy is a composite annotation, as OpenCUI provides a set of concrete strategies to cover different use cases.
 Let's cover them one by one.

-### Always
+### Always ask
 #### Overview
 The Always strategy means that if the user does not provide a value, the chatbot will always prompt the user for that slot.
 It is easy to set up:
-- Set its Fill Strategy to 'Always'
+- Set its Fill strategy to **Always ask**.
-- Fill in at least one template in the 'Prompt' text input box.
+- Fill in at least one template in the **Prompt** text input box.

-#### How to Use
+#### How to use
-If a slot is required by the business logic, you should configure the prompt strategy to Always.
+If a slot is required by the business logic, you should configure the prompt strategy to Always ask.
 The bot will make sure that this slot is filled.
 That means if a user has not mentioned their preference before, or their choice is not legitimate, the bot will prompt the user to ensure that there will be a value for the given slot.

 ### Conditional
 #### Motivation